Thomas73951/fastHenryHelper/README.md

 ### Not Making Coils for RFID?

-Then here's how this can be modified to be useful.
+TODO: Then here's how this can be modified to be useful.

 ## Setup

 > [!WARNING]
+> Operating System:
+> - FastHenry2 is Windows only.
-> While the Octave and Python scripts are generally compatible with both Windows and Linux, FastHenry2 is Windows only.
+> - Octave and Python scripts are generally compatible with both Windows and Linux

 ### Prerequisites